-This smoked pork shoulder with its simple and soulful dry rub and foolproof instructions mean no more standing in line ever again for takeout 'cue.
+With its simple and soulful dry rub and foolproof instructions, this smoked pork butt means no more standing in line ever again for takeout 'cue.
 Here's how to make it at home.

 Even better than the ones at the Renaissance festival.
 And all it takes is a simple brine and a little patience.

 Authentic barbecue flavor in your own backyard.
 No smoker required.
 No smoking experience required, either, for that matter.

 Behold, one of the most beautiful briskets you'll ever pull off your backyard barbecue.
 Truly.
 Here's how.

 Behold, your latest favorite turkey, whether on your Thanksgiving table or your Super Bowl bash or your next backyard barbecue.